varsha-kankariya/Fall16-Team9/README.md

 User Stories:

-a.
-As a policer officer, I want to track the vehicles that exceed the time allotted so that I can carry out further process without monitoring the vehicles continuously
+1.As a policer officer, I want to track the vehicles that exceed the time allotted so that I can carry out further process without monitoring the vehicles continuously
-b.
-As the mayor of the city, I want to reduce the manpower allocated for monitoring vehicles so that I can reduce the cost and reutilize the manpower in making the city secure.
+2.As the mayor of the city, I want to reduce the manpower allocated for monitoring vehicles so that I can reduce the cost and reutilize the manpower in making the city secure.

 Personas:

-a.
-Police Officer
+1.Police Officer
-b.
-Mayor
+2.Mayor